orthanc-mirrors/orthanc-book/Sphinx/source/dicom-guide.rst

     $ getscu -v localhost 4242 -aec ORTHANC -k "0008,0052=STUDY" -k "0020,000d=1.2.840.113543.6.6.4.7.64067529866380271256212683512383713111129"

-*Note:* As of Orthanc 1.8.2, Orthanc implements C-Get as a service class provider (SCP).
+*Note:* As of Orthanc 1.9.0, Orthanc only implements C-Get as a service class provider (SCP).
 Using C-Get as a service class user (SCU) is not currently supported in Orthanc.